 Under the FAVR approach to reimbursing employees, an employer is required to pay a combination of mileage reimbursement payments and a monthly allowance:

 A fixed amount that covers fixed costs associated with owning and driving a vehicle, such as insurance, registration fees, or lease

 A cents-per-mile rate includes variable expenses like gas, tires, and maintenance.

 Again, if the amount exceeds the standard rate, it will be taxed.

 Actual Expenses Method

-This method comes down to adding up the money that was actually spent in the operation of the employee’s vehicle.
+This method comes down to adding up the money that was actually spent on the operation of the employee’s vehicle.
 This figure is then multiplied by the percentage of the vehicle’s use for work purposes.

-For example, if half of miles your mobile workers drive are for business, total vehicle expenses are multiplied by 50%.
+For example, if half of the miles your mobile workers drive are for business, total vehicle expenses are multiplied by 50%.

 How Do I Reimburse My Team Fairly and Accurately?

 So, employers can decide how to pay their field teams for mileage.
 To create a fair compensation program, you should follow the best practices for mileage reimbursement in your industry and the IRS mileage reimbursement rules for employers.